avatar-kaleb/kalebmckelvey-site/blog/how-can-you-pass-the-predix-certified-developer-exam.md

 cover: /post-images/predix-cert-cover.jpg
 date: '2017-02-08'
 title: How Can You Pass the Predix Certified Developer Exam?
-category: Predix
+category: Tech
 tags:
   - certification
   - tutorials
   - training
 ---

 Today is my third day of being an official Sr Software developer at GE Healthcare with a primary focus on Predix development.

 As I grow my knowledge of the platform and modern web development, I hope to help others as well by posting our team's adventures going forward.
 Here's my guide to **pass the Predix Certified Developer Exam.**

 Let's begin with the first question.

 ## What is Predix?